bodywork-ml/bodywork-docs/docs/user_guide.md

       ingress: true
 ```

-Every stage mush have either a `batch` or `service` sub-section defined, depending on whether the stage is a batch stage or service stage, respectively.
+Every stage must have either a `batch` or `service` sub-section defined, depending on whether the stage is a batch stage or service stage, respectively.
 If `batch` is selected, then the executable Python module will be run as a discrete job (with a start and an end), and will be managed as a [Kubernetes job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 If `service` is selected, then the executable script will be run as part of a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and will expose a [Kubernetes cluster-ip service](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) to enable access over HTTP, within the cluster.

 Top-level stage configuration parameters are to be used as follows:

 `executable_module_path`
 : The path to the executable Python module to run for the stage.
-Executable means that executing `python model_scoring_app.py` from the CLI would cause the module (or script) to run.
+Executable means that executing `python model_scoring_app.py` from the CLI would cause the module to run.

 `args`
 : An optional list of arguments to pass to the executable Python module (as strings).

 `requirements`
-: An optional list of Python package dependencies that need to be installed into the Python environment for the executable module to run successfully.
+: An optional list of Python package dependencies that need to be installed into the Python environment, for the executable module to run successfully.
 This is same list that you would normally specify in a `requirements.txt` file.

 `cpu_request` and `memory_request_mb`
 : The compute resources to request from the cluster in order to run the stage.
 For more information on the units used in these parameters [refer here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes).

-The `secrets` sub-section is optional and is covered below in more depth [below](#injecting-secrets).
+The `secrets` sub-section is optional and is covered in more depth [below](#injecting-secrets).

 ### Batch Stages